intermine/im-docs/docs/get-started/tutorial/index.rst

 Important points:

-* A `primary key` defines a field or fields of a class that can be used to search for equivalent objects
+* A `key` defines a field or fields of a class that can be used to search for equivalent objects
 * Multiple primary keys can be defined for a class, sources can use different keys for a class if they provide different identifiers
 * One source can use multiple primary keys for a class if the objects of that class don't consistently have the same identifier type
 * `null` - if a source has no value for a field that is defined as a primary key then the key is not used and the data is loaded without being integrated.

-Primary keys in BioTestMine
+Integration Keys in BioTestMine
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The keys used by each source are set in the source's `resources` directory.